car251290/Dashboard-React/README.md

 In JavaScript, most things are objects, from core JavaScript features like arrays to the browser APIs built on top of JavaScript.
 You can even create your own objects to encapsulate related functions and variables into efficient packages and act as handy data containers.
 The object-based nature of JavaScript is important to understand if you want to go further with your knowledge of the language, therefore we've provided this module to help you.
 Here we teach object theory and syntax in detail, then look at how to create your own objects.

+What About this?

+The handling of this is also different in arrow functions compared to regular functions.

+In short, with arrow functions there are no binding of this.

+In regular functions the this keyword represented the object that called the function, which could be the window, the document, a button or whatever.

+With arrow functions the this keyword always represents the object that defined the arrow function.

+Let us take a look at two examples to understand the difference.

 ## React.js
 JSX allows us to write HTML elements in JavaScript and place them in the DOM without any createElement()  and/or appendChild() methods.